VLTI Configurations Overview

 - It is highly recommended to request imaging in service mode in order to benefit from an u,v coverage optimized by ESO and taking advantage of intermediate configurations.
 Imaging propsals requesting visitor mode are expected to present a strong science case justification.

-- Please review the defintion and the conditions relative to the newly introduced Imaging Slots (ISLs) in the P108 CfP and in the P108 VLTI user manual.
+- Please review the defintion and the conditions relative to the newly introduced Imaging Slots (ISLs) in the P108 CfP and in the P108 VLTI user manual (also valid for P109).

 - Taking into account the VLTI/AT field of view and the highest spatial frequency, the image that a user can aim at reconstructing at VLTI has approximatively 200x200 pixels.
 Each 4 AT observations bring 6 Visibilities and 3 (independent) CP, or 9 data points.
 8 observations per configuration is a minimum to get enough data.
 A minimum of two configurations is mandatory to request an imaging programme.
 A u,v plane filling factor can be defined and computed for a set of AT configurations (including intermediate configurations that are only possible during relocation nights in service mode).
 In these graphs, this factor is plotted as a function of declination to take into account the observability constraints due to telescope shadowing and delay line limits.
 Based on these, we recommend requesting the following number of concatenations depending on the declination of the choosen targets: